laurenhanlon/stat159-datascience/stat159-hw02/code/README.md

 ### Packages

-To run these scripts the only package you will need to install is `ggplot2`.
-To install this package simply uncomment the line
+To run these scripts the packages you will need to install are `ggplot2` and `stargazer`.
+To install these packages run the lines

 `install.packages('ggplot2')`

-or run this line within your own R window.
+`install.packages('stargazer')`

 ### Interacting with the scripts